lgouldsbrough/LancasterAQ/README.md

 Included are tools to:

+* Import the dataset
-* Convert the graph object to different formats
+* Convert the dataset to different formats
-* Produce exploratory plots of the data
-* Fit simple models on the data

 ## Installation Instructions